 Stacey covers many important areas that we in Future Considerations have been working on and continue to work on.
-Future Considerations Associate Tim Stanyon says, “The need for and importance of ‘intentionality’ – being clear WHY we are doing what we are doing.
+Senior Consultant for Future Considerations Tim Stanyon says, “The need for and importance of ‘intentionality’ – being clear WHY we are doing what we are doing.
 One key way to do that is to have a culture where discussing thoughts and feelings is commonplace, where assumptions are surfaced and shared and patterns noted are actively considered against a test of ‘are they serving us?’”.

 Stacey points out the social nature of organisations – that essentially we are all creating and re-creating the organisations we are part of.
 There are many links here to Laloux’s work and Heifetz – especially the notion that organisations are the product of our behaviours and rather than seeing them as ‘broken’ we need to consider that in some ways they are perfectly designed to achieve what they are achieving and for some at least ‘working well’.
 Says Stanyon “This is a vital insight when working on organisational change“.

-Jon Freeman, Future Considerations Associate, elaborates “There is a simplicity the other side of this complexity.
+Jon Freeman, elaborates “There is a simplicity the other side of this complexity.
 Paradox is a feature of the universe, but what Stacey is describing are polarities, like breathing in and breathing out, and polarities have to be managed – as Barry Johnson has written in some detail.
 Life is a dance between order and creative chaos – the Chaord that Dee Hock describes.
 It is also a dance between the I and the We – our individual self-expression and our choice to be collective.
 The stages of development that Laloux refers to arise from our human journey with these dances.
 Becoming aware of our experience is a start, but so much more is possible.
 The originating theory beneath Laloux’s “stages” (Spiral Dynamics) is filled with insights that make sense of the patterns and simplify the complexity.
 We can see how they are showing up, and how we might find some new dance steps or change the music.”